mmatschiner/tutorials/analysis_of_introgression_with_chromosome_length_alignments/README.md

 <a name="requirements"></a>
 ## Requirements

+* **bcftools:** [bcftools](http://www.htslib.org/doc/bcftools.html) ([Li 2011](https://academic.oup.com/bioinformatics/article/27/21/2987/217423)) is a fast and versatile tool for the manipulation and filtering of variant data in VCF format.
+Downloads and instructions for installation on Mac OS X and Linux are available at the [HTSlib download webpage](http://www.htslib.org/download/).
+Installation on Windows is apparently not possible.
+If you should fail to install bcftools, you could skip the optional [SNP filtering](#filtering) steps in the first part of the tutorial and still run the SVDQuartets analysis.

+* **AliView:** To visualize sequence alignments, the software [AliView](http://www.ormbunkar.se/aliview/) ([Larsson 2014](https://academic.oup.com/bioinformatics/article/30/22/3276/2391211)) is recommended.
+The installation of AliView is described at [http://www.ormbunkar.se/aliview/](http://www.ormbunkar.se/aliview/) and should be possible on all operating systems.

+* **PAUP\* (command-line version):** Unlike in tutorials [Substitution Model Selection](../substitution_model_selection/README.md) and [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md), the command-line version of PAUP* will be required for this tutorial.
+Precompiled binaries of these versions are available for Mac OS X, Linux, and Windwows from the [PAUP\* website]([http://phylosolutions.com/paup-test/](http://phylosolutions.com/paup-test/)).
+Download the correct version for your system and place it somewhere on your computer where your system can find it (i.e. in a directory that is included in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable))).

 * **IQ-TREE:** If you followed tutorials [Maximum-Likelihood Species Tree Inference](../ml_species_tree_inference/README.md), you should already have IQ-TREE installed.
 If not, you can find the source code for Mac OS X and Linux, as well as precompiled executables for Windows, on [http://www.iqtree.org/#download](http://www.iqtree.org/#download).
 To install IQ-TREE on any of these systems, download the version for your operating system, and decompress this file on your machine if necessary.
 In the decompressed directory, you'll find a subdirectory named `bin` and inside of this subdirectory should be a file named `iqtree` or `iqtree.exe`.
-To easily access this executable from the command line, place it somewhere on your computer where your system can find it (i.e. in a directory that is included in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable))).
+To easily access this executable from the command line, also place it in a directory that is included in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable))).

-* **Phi Test:** [Phy Test](http://www.maths.otago.ac.nz/~dbryant/software.html) ([Bruen et al. 2006](http://www.genetics.org/content/172/4/2665)) implements a statistical test for the presence of recombination in a sequence alignment.
-Source code is available from [David Bryant's software webpage](http://www.maths.otago.ac.nz/~dbryant/software.html).
-Note that in order to compile it on a Mac, you may have to replace `CXX = gcc` with `CXX = clang` on the third line of the file `Makefile` (but try the compilation without this change first).
+* **FigTree:** The program [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) by Andrew Rambaut is a very intuitive and useful tool for the visualization and (to a limited extent) manipulation of phylogenies encoded in [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html) format.
+Executables for Mac OS X, Linux, and Windows are provided on [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).

-* **Libraries for Python 3.x:** The Python libraries [dendropy](https://www.dendropy.org) ([Sukumaran and Holder 2010](https://academic.oup.com/bioinformatics/article/26/12/1569/287181)) and [msprime](https://msprime.readthedocs.io/en/stable/index.html) [(Kelleher et al. 2016)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004842) will be required for analyses of topology frequencies and for simulations of recombination, respectively.
-The two libraries can be installed with pip for Python 3, using the following commands:
+* **msprime:** The Python library [msprime](https://msprime.readthedocs.io/en/stable/index.html) [(Kelleher et al. 2016)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004842) will be required for simulations of recombination.
+The library can be installed with pip for Python 3, using the following command:

 		python3 -m pip install --user msprime
-		python3 -m pip install --user dendropy

-	The installations can be tested with these commands:
+	The installation can be tested with these commands:

 		python3 -c 'import msprime'
-		python3 -c 'import dendropy'

 <a name="phasing"></a>